odyslam/starknet-node/README.md

 - Let it boot 🔜
 - Visit balena-cloud and view the logs of the device

 balena will automatically build the application from the repository, package it into Docker containers and deliver it to your Raspberry pi to run it.
-The fact that the application is compiled in cloud servers and then delivered to the device, means that the build process is **much** faster than compiling on the device itself.
+Building the containers on the cloud server is much faster than building them on the device itself.

 You can also manage your device via balena-cloud:
 ![image](https://user-images.githubusercontent.com/13405632/158053365-c0d7ac4b-3acf-4cf2-9e36-45b7400027ca.png)